-The National Network for Equitable Library Service (NNELS) is a repository of content owned and sustained by Canadian public libraries.
+The National Network for Equitable Library Service (NNELS) is a digital repository of content owned and sustained by Canadian public libraries.
 We work with international partners, libraries, readers, and publishers (particularly Canadian ones) to make copies of books in accessible formats available to readers in Canada who have print disabilities.

-When NNELS launched six years ago, we were a team of librarians focused on ensuring Canadians with print disabilities could exercise their right to access information and Canadian culture.
+When NNELS launched in December 2013, we were a team of librarians focused on ensuring Canadians with print disabilities could exercise their right to access information and Canadian culture.